-Example # Requirement Measure Examples of Supporting Documentation 1 Must report and meet the required threshold/answers for all General Requirements and Core Measures Stage 2 EPGMU 01-02 Stage 2 EPCMU 01-17 Meaningful Use Reports/Dashboard produced by CEHRT (Certified Electronic Health Record Technology).
-Documentation on how the attestations were created, specifically how the numerators/denominators were calculated, including rationale taken into account for inclusion/exclusion of data.
-2 Stage 2 EPGMU 01: Percent of CEHRT Use Must have 50 percent or more of their patient encounters during the EHR reporting period at a practice/location or practices/locations equipped with CEHRT.
-List of total encounters with detail including date, patient identifier, payer, and rendering provider.
-List of encounters with CEHRT, with detail on location and CEHRT used.
-3 Stage 2 EPGMU 02: Unique Patients in CEHRT Must have 80 percent or more of their unique patient data in the CEHRT during the EHR reporting period.
-List of all unique patients with indication of whether they are in CEHRT; if practicing at multiple locations, indicate which patients were seen in what location.
-4 Stage 2 EPCMU Must have more than 60 percent of Random sampling of patient records.
+Example # Requirement Measure Examples of Supporting Documentation 1 Must report and meet the required threshold/answers for all General Requirements and measures for all objectives General requirements 01-02 Measures for Objectives 03-09 Meaningful Use reports/dashboard produced by CEHRT (certified electronic health record technology) Documentation on how the attestations were created, specifically how the numerators/denominators were calculated, including rationale taken into account for inclusion/exclusion of data Electronic medical record for a Medicaid member verifying required measures have been captured electronically in the CEHRT 2 General Requirement 01: Percent of CEHRT Use Must have 50 percent or more of their patient encounters during the EHR reporting period at a practice/location or practices/locations equipped with CEHRT.
+List of total encounters with detail including date, patient identifier, payer, and rendering provider List of encounter with CEHRT with detail on location and CEHRT used 3 General Requirement 02: Uniqe Patients in CEHRT Must have 80 percent or more of their unique patient data in the CEHRT during the EHR reporting period.
+List of all unique patients with indication of whether they are in CEHRT (If practicing at multiple locations, indicate which patients were seen in what location.)
+Conduct or review a security risk analysis in accordance with the requirements in 45 CFR 164.308 (a)(1), including addressing the security (to include encryption) of electronic protected health Detail on security risk analysis including, but not limited to: 1.
+Approach for assessment 2.
+Results of the assessment